Putin illegally annexes Ukraine land; Kyiv seeks NATO entry

 “The entire territory of our country will be liberated from this enemy," the Ukrainian leader said.
 “Russia already knows this.
 It feels our power."

-The immediate ramifications of the “accelerated” NATO application weren't immediately clear, since it requires the unanimous support of all members.
-The supply of Western weapons to Ukraine has, however, put it closer to the alliance's orbit.
+The immediate ramifications of the “accelerated” NATO application weren't clear, because approval requires members' unanimous support.
+The supply of Western weapons to Ukraine has, however, already put it closer to the alliance's orbit.

 “De facto, we have already proven compatibility with alliance standards," Zelenskyy said.
-“We trust each other, we help each other, and we protect each other.
-This is the alliance.”
+“We trust each other, we help each other, and we protect each other.”

-Putin's Kremlin ceremony came three days after the completion in occupied regions of Moscow-orchestrated “referendums” on joining Russia that were dismissed by Kyiv and the West as a bare-faced land grab held at gunpoint and based on lies.
+Putin's Kremlin ceremony came three days after the completion in occupied regions of Moscow-orchestrated “referendums” on joining Russia that Kyiv and the West dismissed as a bare-faced land grab held at gunpoint and based on lies.

-In his fiery speech at the ceremony, he insisted that Ukraine must treat the Kremlin-managed votes “with respect.”
+In his fiery speech at the ceremony, Putin insisted that Ukraine must treat the Kremlin-managed votes “with respect.”

 After the signing ceremony of treaties to join Russia, Moscow-installed leaders of the occupied regions gathered around Putin and they all linked hands, joining chants of “Russia!
 Russia!” with the audience.

-He portrayed Russia as being on a historical mission to reclaim its post-Soviet great power status and counter Western domination that he said is collapsing.
+He portrayed Russia as pursuing a historical mission to reclaim its post-Soviet great power status and counter Western domination that he said is collapsing.

 “History has called us to a battlefield to fight for our people, for the grand historic Russia, for future generations,” he said.

-The separatist Donetsk and Luhansk regions in eastern Ukraine have been backed by Moscow since declaring independence in 2014, weeks after the annexation of Ukraine’s Crimean Peninsula.
-The southern Kherson region and part of neighboring Zaporizhzhia were captured by Russia soon after Putin sent troops into Ukraine on Feb.
+Moscow has backed the separatist Donetsk and Luhansk regions in eastern Ukraine since declaring independence in 2014, weeks after the annexation of Ukraine’s Crimean Peninsula.
+Russia captured the southern Kherson region and part of neighboring Zaporizhzhia soon after Putin sent troops into Ukraine on Feb.
 24.

 Both houses of the Kremlin-controlled Russian parliament will meet next week to rubber-stamp the treaties for the regions to join Russia, sending them to Putin for his approval.

+Thousands gathered in Red Square on Friday night for a concert and rally, with Putin joining the celebration.
+Many waved Russian flags as entertainers from Russia and occupied parts of Ukraine performed, signing patriotic songs.
+Multiple Russian media reports said people at state-run companies and institutions were told to attend, and students were allowed to skip classes for their presence.

-Putin and his lieutenants have bluntly warned Ukraine against pressing an offensive to reclaim the regions, saying Russia would view it as an act of aggression – threats that Moscow can back up with the world’s largest arsenal of nuclear warheads.
+Putin has warned Ukraine against pressing an offensive to reclaim the regions, saying Russia would view it as an act of aggression -– threats that Moscow can back up with the world’s largest arsenal of nuclear warheads.

-The illegal annexation was an attempt by Putin to avoid more defeats on the battlefields that could threaten his 22-year rule.
-By formalizing Russia’s gains, at least on paper, Putin seemingly hopes to scare Ukraine and its Western backers with the prospect of an increasingly escalatory conflict unless they back down — which they show no signs of doing.
+The illegal annexation was an attempt by Putin to avoid more battlefield defeats that could threaten his 22-year rule.
+By formalizing Russia’s gains, he seemingly hopes to scare Ukraine and its Western backers with an increasingly escalatory conflict unless they back down — which they show no signs of doing.

-Russia controls most of the Luhansk and Kherson regions, about 60% of the Donetsk region and a large chunk of the Zaporizhzhia region where it took control of Europe’s largest nuclear power plant.
+Russia controls most of the Luhansk and Kherson regions, about 60% of the Donetsk region and a large chunk of the Zaporizhzhia region, where it controls Europe’s largest nuclear power plant.

-But the Kremlin is on the verge of another stinging battlefield loss, with reports of the imminent Ukrainian encirclement of the eastern city of Lyman.
-Retaking it could open the path for Ukraine to push deep into Luhansk, one of the regions Russia is absorbing.
+But the Kremlin is on the verge of another stinging military loss, with reports of the imminent Ukrainian encirclement of the eastern city of Lyman.
+Retaking it could open the path for Ukraine to push deep into Luhansk, one of the annexed regions.

 “It looks quite pathetic.
-Ukrainians are doing something, taking steps in the real material world, while the Kremlin is building some kind of a virtual reality, incapable of responding in the real world,” former Kremlin speechwriter turned political analyst Abbas Gallyamov said.
+Ukrainians are doing something, taking steps in the real material world, while the Kremlin is building some kind of a virtual reality, incapable of responding in the real world,” former Kremlin speechwriter-turned-analyst Abbas Gallyamov said.

 “People understand that the politics is now on the battlefield,” he added.
 “What’s important is who advances and who retreats.
 In that sense, the Kremlin cannot offer anything сomforting to the Russians.”